Calgary Coin & Antique Home Chinese Reference Guide Index

 * "Duke" is the closest title we have found for the early rulers of Ch'in.

 It is commonly accepted that in 221 BC, at the time of the unification, Ch'in introduced the Pan (pronounced "Ban") Liang coinage, discontinuing knife and spade coinage.
-This is by no means certain and we find it difficult to accept, believing the coinage of this period is more complex and knife and spade coinage was phased out gradually.
-We previously discussed the possibility that some Square-Foot Spades and early Square-Holed Round Coins were cast under the Ch'in, but we also believe the earliest Pan Liang were cast before 221 BC.
+This is by no means certain and I find it difficult to accept, believing the coinage of this period is more complex and knife and spade coinage was phased out gradually.
+I previously discussed the possibility that some Square-Foot Spades and early Square-Holed Round Coins were cast under the Ch'in, but I also believe the earliest Pan Liang were cast before 221 BC.

 THE PAN LIANG COINAGE OF CHIN